 Now let’s build a toon…

 Templar.
 Can you heal using other classes?
 Absolutely!
-But let’s start with the foundation first.
+But let’s start with the easiest first.

-For beginners, I recommend your first healer be Argonian.
-They have racial passives that greatly ease resource management and they do increased healing, both of which will help while you’re learning.
-Another viable option is Breton; uniquely, every one of their racial passives are useful to healers.
+For beginners, I recommend your first healer is Breton.
+They have racial passives that greatly ease resource management, which will help while you’re learning.
+Another viable option is Argonian; they have a passive that makes pots return added resources, just in case you are not managing your well you can recover more quickly.

 Try to always have one heavy and one medium armour piece in addition to 5 light armour.
 It will level all three skill lines and you’ll unlock useful passives that will help along the way.
 Your jewelry and 3pcs of armor will be from dropped sets off your enemies.
 For your main set, you’ll craft 5pcs for the set bonus.
 Personally, I like to have heavy/medium chest & legs with crafted staves (note that requires making 6pcs).
 Whatever the combination, do yourself a favor and craft your pieces all in Training to start out, to level your skills faster.